 You can apply online or in person for store credit cards.
 When you apply in person and are approved, you often get a temporary credit card so you can start shopping immediately.

 Take the Target RedCard, for example.
 How many times have you been asked, “Would you like to save 5% today by opening a Target RedCard?”
-They want to offer you the incentive to buy more and save more, and take advantage of those savings immediately.
+They want to offer you the incentive to buy more and save more and take advantage of those savings immediately.

 Best Buy, Macy’s, and Cabela’s

-Some stores don’t even require the credit card to be present if you can verify your identity.
+Some stores don’t even require a credit card to be present if you can verify your identity.
 Retailers like Best Buy and Macy’s check your driver’s license and have you enter your social security number to access your credit card account.